 - After the filled dough has rested, work from one side to the other, lightly stretch the rope of dough evenly to make it about 3 1/2 feet long.

 - Lay the rope of filled dough out on the surface and starting from the right side, wrap the dough around your hand to form a coil.

-- Move to the parchment lined sheet tray and place the loose end of the coil onto the center of sheet tray.
-Loosely uncoiling the filled rope of dough clockwise onto the parchment lined sheet tray.
+- Move to the parchment-lined sheet tray and place the loose end of the coil onto the center of the sheet tray.
+Loosely uncoiling the filled rope of dough clockwise onto the parchment-lined sheet tray.
 Repeat this process to the other piece of dough.

 - Cover the Ensaïmada loosely with plastic wrap, allowing for expansion as the dough ferment.

 - Ferment the dough for 12 hours.
 It will double in size.